Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-Rolling up dates is a calculation that only exists for planning purposes in Advanced Roadmaps.
+Rolling up dates is a calculation that only exists for planning purposes in your plan.
 When you commit changes back to your Jira issues, rolled-up values are saved as a static number or text as if they’re manually set.
 This value stored in your Jira issue will not dynamically update as your plan evolves.

 For example, let’s look at the screenshot below:

 The top level issue is an epic, and contained within are three stories.
-With rolled up values enabled, Advanced Roadmaps automatically picks the earliest start date and the latest end date of the child issues, then applies them to the parent issue.
+With rolled up values enabled, your plan automatically picks the earliest start date and the latest end date of the child issues, then applies them to the parent issue.
 This way, if the child issues get rescheduled, delayed, or removed from your plan (which happens; no judgement), the values of the epics automatically reflect this and keep your plan on track.

-As your plan grows and changes, Advanced Roadmaps will alert you to any errors in your plan by turning the row yellow, and adding a warning icon in the Scope column.
+As your plan grows and changes, your plan will alert you to any errors in your plan by turning the row yellow, and adding a warning icon in the Scope column.
 These warnings indicate inconsistencies in your plan like misaligned dates, overlapping dependencies, missing sprint assignments, and more.

 your plan can automatically schedule issues for you based on any information that you’ve already added like issue estimations, scheduled issues, dependencies, release and team assignments, and more.
 From here, you can either commit the plan as is, or use it as a starting point to make further edits.

 Capacity and velocity

-Capacity and velocity in Advanced Roadmaps are two features that help you create efficient but achievable plans.
+Capacity and velocity are two features that help you create efficient but achievable plans.

-Capacity in Advanced Roadmaps refers to the number of story points or hours your team can complete in one iteration.
+Capacity in your plan refers to the number of story points or hours your team can complete in one iteration.
 For example, a team with a capacity of 30 story points (which is the default setting) can contain six issues that are estimated at five story points each during one iteration.